Dinesh-assignments/js-assignment/README.md

 ````
 instructions.txt has the instructions to run the service
 guidelines.txt has the guidelines to be followed while solving and submitting the assignment
-problem-statement.txt has the problems statements to be solved
+problem-statement.txt has the problem statements to be solved
 ````

 ## Problem 1

 ### Solution:-

 I have implemented the basics of a local cache to reduce latency time for each query.
 This can be further improved by using Redis, which would be even better.
-Currently, I am adding matches corresponding to each tour name in a map.
-However, I may need to add an eviction policy as well, especially in cases where the tour count is very high.
+Currently, I am adding matches corresponding to each tour name on a map.
+However, We may need to add an eviction policy, especially in cases where the tour count is very high.

 ## Problem 2

 ### Solution:-
-I have added all the additional required fields in the /sport/tour/match endpoint.
+I have added all required fields in the /sport/tour/match endpoint.

 ## Problem 3

 ### Solution:
-Created a News Table in Database with the following field
+Created a News Table in the Database with the following field

 | Column  | Type | Description |
 | ------------- | ------------- |  ------------- |